What you need to do

 - enclose the appropriate fee

-- attach a colour certified photograph
+- attach a colour certified (signed) photograph that meets the photo guidelines

 - send your completed application to: